 The best selling books “Whoever Fights Monsters” (1992) by Robert Ressler and Tom Shachtman and “Mind Hunter: Inside the FBI’s Elite Serial Crime Unit“ (1995) by John Douglas and Mark Olshaker, give us a glimpse of the real work of the FBI in their pursuit of understanding the minds of criminals and in the capture of some of America’s worst serial killers.

 When combined, such material can give the general public a skewed view of what profiling actually is and the role of a criminal profiler.
 Furthermore, the terminology used to refer to a criminal profile can be varied.

-Psychological profile, offender profiling and criminal investigative analysis have all been used to describe the process and the criminal profile itself.
-Investigative psychology is an area developed to approach profiling based within science and as such is the preferred term for many people.
+Psychological profile, offender profiling, and criminal investigative analysis have all been used to describe the process and the criminal profile itself.
+Investigative psychology is an area developed to approach profiling based on science and as such is the preferred term for many people.

 What is a Criminal Profile?

 A criminal profile can be described as a behavioural profile of an offender generally created after the crime has been committed using evidence from the crime scene.
 As explained by Pete Klismet, a retired FBI criminal profiler: